Learn-Write-Repeat/Open-contributions/Bommidi_Python_OOPS.md

 The object is an entity that has state and behaviour.

-In simple way, it's the output derived from our blue print (i.e, class)
+:zap: In simple way, it's the output derived from our blue print (i.e, class)

 Everything in python is an object and almost everything has attributes and methods.All functions have a built-in attribute **doc**,which returns the doc string defined in the function source code